 The first part of Mad Max is truely a strange film which doesn't seem to fit to the others of the series at all.
 The back-story and setting are not explained at all and even the whole plot stays quite obscure for the whole movie.
 It is one of the films you expect to be shown late at night and which you watch for 10 minutes before changing the chanel.

 Mad Max - played by 23 year old Mel Gibson - is a police officer in a rather run-down world full of tuned cars and motorcycles.
-The police seems to be mostly occupied with hunting down violent biker gangs in any possible way.
+The police seems to be mostly occupied with hunting down ruthless mechanised nomadic tribes in any possible way.
 When his colleague is almost killed by the bikers, Max wants to quit but instead is convinced to go on holidays with his partner and baby.
-Unfortunately it all goes terribly wrong and the same biker gang kills Max' family, which leads to Max taking revenge.
+Unfortunately it all goes terribly wrong and the same gang kills Max' family, which leads to Max taking revenge.

 The world of the first Mad Max movie is not the barren desert of the other movies but even forests and the ocean are shown.
 People live in badly maintained pre-war houses.
 Stylistically the whole movie seems quite strange and some props and costumes make the impression to be very much out of place.